NessJade96/WebAPI-code-quiz/README.md

 Debugged the incorrect/correct answer that was showing by moving down the "currentQuestion++;" part of my code to be below the if else statement.
 Made it so an if/else statments runs when the questions length in reached and it runs the enterHighScores page.
 Still need to work on the timer.

 Commit 7:
+Created an event listener to save the score locally when you click "submit".

+Commit 8:
+Created styling on the highscores page in css.
+The function showHighScores shows the initials on the leaderboard screen.
+Created the goBack button to refresh the page and takes you back to the start.
+Created the clearHighscores button to clear the locally stored data.
+Added the link viewHighScores to navigate to the leaderboard.

+to do:
+-timer
+-clear scoreboard
+-store multiple scores on leaderboard in order of lowest time, needs to number them.